-Why do we get stretchmarks during pregnancy?
+But first, why do we get stretchmarks during pregnancy?

 So, how did I make it through three pregnancies with one small stretch mark?
-Here is the run down on what I did, and what you can do!
+Here is the rundown on what I did, and what you can do!

 1. Eat A Protein-Rich Diet:

 I currently take the Vital Proteins Collagen now, and I really like that it doesn’t have a taste, so I can throw it in my coffee or smoothies.
 Adding more collagen is really important because your body produces less collagen as you age.
 Adding more collagen also helps add in more protein.
-Two scoops of my Vital Proteins Collagen has 18 grams of protein too, so I am basically drinking collagen, protein coffee in the mornings!
-Collagen doesn’t have the extra nutrients, digestive enzymes and probiotics as a protein powder, so that is why I suggest both of them blended in a smoothie together.
+Two scoops of my Vital Proteins Collagen have 18 grams of protein too, so I am basically drinking collagen and protein coffee in the mornings!
+Collagen doesn’t have the extra nutrients, digestive enzymes, and probiotics as a protein powder, so that is why I suggest both of them blended in a smoothie together.
 If you are pregnant during the cooler months, soups made with bone broth are an AMAZING way to get more collagen in.
-This will help you infuse your skin with as much collagen as possible to help it stretch as baby grows.
+This will help you infuse your skin with as much collagen as possible to help it stretch as the baby grows.

 3. Moisturize + Hydrate Everywhere:

 If your skin is dry, it can’t stretch as well.
 Keeping your skin moisturized with something like coconut oil, a moisturizing balm or a belly cream can be a great help.
-Drinking more water can really help with is, as well as consuming more omega-3 fatty acids.
-Consuming a diet rich in omega-3s supports ligament healing, reduces inflammation and enhances collagen production.
+Drinking more water can really help with it, as well as consuming more omega-3 fatty acids.
+Consuming a diet rich in omega-3s supports ligament healing, reduces inflammation, and enhances collagen production.
 Get omega-3s from walnuts, pecans, soybean, flaxseed, and spinach.
 If you consume some more oil like olive oil and fish oils, it helps seep through to your skin, which can help it stay moisturized and stretch easier.

 5. Vitamin C Intake